SharePoint/sp-dev-docs/docs/apis/webhooks/lists/update-subscription.md

 -----|------|------------
 notificationUrl|string|The service URL to send notifications to. expirationDateTime|date|The date the notification will expire and be deleted. client-clientState|string|Optional.
 Opaque string passed back to the client on all notifications.
-You can use this for validating notificaitons, or tagging different subscriptions.
+You can use this for validating notifications, or tagging different subscriptions.

 ## Response